Jesús Seade: International Monetary Fund (IMF)

 After the severe financial crisis that Asia suffered in 1997 and the serious aftermath of financial crises that, from then on, affected country by country the entire world in transition and development in the following years.
 In 1998 Ambassador Seade was invited to collaborate with the IMF, as Assistant Director, the person in charge of the work related to the strong financial crises that Argentina, Turkey and Brazil suffered (in relation to which he coordinated the largest loan in the history of the IMF at the time: a G7 syndication for $29 billion).
-Concurrently, he led the work for the massive external debt forgiveness of 15 highly indebted African countries within the framework of the HIPC Initiative (Highly Indebted Poor Countries).
+Concurrently, he led the work for the massive external debt forgiveness of 15 highly indebted African countries within the framework of the HIPC Initiative (Heavily Indebted Poor Countries).

 After that, he was a Senior Tax Advisor, and headed a wide range of technical assistance and other specialized work in Africa, the Middle East, Latin America and Europe.
 He also supervised the IMF's work on banking, data and fiscal transparency and headed operations on fiscal transparency.
 Ambassador Seade was also the official responsible for the IMF's position on any aspect of trade policy that arose, including in relation to the WTO.

 Other duties

 During 1976 to 1986, he was Chair Professor at the University of Warwick, G.B., where he founded and directed the Development Economics Research Centre; founding director of the Center for Economic Studies of El Colegio de México; and visiting professor for one semester each at the Center d'études prospectives en économie mathématique appliquée à la planning (CEPREMAP) in Paris, France, and at the Instituto de Matemática Pura e Aplicada (IMPA) in Rio de Janeiro, Brazil.

-From 1998 to 2010, concurrently with his duties at the IMF and beyond, he was member of the Advisory Council on International Economic Law at Georgetown University Law School in Washington DC.
+From 1998 to 2010, concurrently with his duties at the IMF and beyond, he was member of the Advisory Council on International Economic Law at Georgetown University Law School in Washington, DC.

 From 2008 to 2014 he was vice-president of Lingnan University in Hong Kong and from 2007 to 2016 he was Chair professor in economics.
-During that period he was member of the advisory councils of the Ministers of Financial Services, and Commerce and Industry of Hong Kong SAR government; and led an ambitious study carried out by several Hong Kong universities with official sponsorship on Hong Kong as a financial center for China and the world.
+During that period he was member of the advisory councils of the Ministers of Financial Services, and Commerce and Industry of Hong Kong SAR government; and led an ambitious study carried out by several Hong Kong universities with official sponsorship in Hong Kong as a financial center for China and the world.
 Since 2007 he has played an important role in the development of the Hong Kong Social Enterprise Research Academy on promoting Corporate Social Responsibility of which he is Vice President.

 In 2017, he accepted and started functions as Associate Vice President for Global Affairs at the Chinese University of Hong Kong-Shenzhen, located in Shenzhen, Guangdong Province, PRC.

 During those 12 years, 2007-2018, he had extensive participation in official, financial and business forums of Hong Kong SAR and the People's Republic of China.